 Practice Relaxation To Improve Every Part of Your Life

-Archeological research shows that Egyptian, Indian, Chinese, Jewish, and Arabic cultures cultivated breath and awareness techniques to induce deep states of relaxation, since 5000 BCE.
-These practices traveled great geographical and philosophical distances to arrive in the laps of Western thinkers and practitioners, and in the laboratories of medical researchers in the early 20th century.
+Relaxation is an intentional practice, an art, and a science.
+Archaeological research shows that Egyptian, Indian, Chinese, Jewish, and Arabic cultures cultivated breath and awareness techniques to induce deep states of relaxation, since 5000 BCE.
+These practices travelled great geographical and philosophical distances to arrive in the laps of Western thinkers and practitioners, and in the laboratories of medical researchers in the early 20th century.

-The Relaxation Pioneer
+Meditation: The Relaxation Pioneer

-Of the many advocates who popularised intentional relaxation in the west, mind-body medicine pioneer Herbert Benson is the most prolific.
-He studied the mental and physiological patterns of Tibetan monks and Indian yogis in the act of meditation and found decreased metabolism, breathing rate, heart rate, and blood pressure.
-Benson’s research led him to teach his patients about the “relaxation response”, which he describes as ‘a physiological state opposite to stress.’
+Of the many advocates who popularised intentional relaxation in the West, mind-body medicine pioneer Herbert Benson is the most prolific.
+He studied the mental and physiological patterns of Tibetan monks and Indian yogis in meditation and found decreased metabolism, breathing rate, heart rate, and blood pressure.
+Benson's research led him to teach his patients about the "relaxation response", which he describes as 'a physiological state opposite to stress.'
+Since then, thousands of research projects have identified intentional relaxation practices as vital to disease prevention and mental well-being.

-Since then, thousands of research projects have identified intentional relaxation practices as vital to disease prevention and mental wellbeing.
 Other studies show that with developed relaxation skills, athletes experience higher energy and peak performance, academics and professionals store and recall information more efficiently, and artists and entrepreneurs enjoy enhanced creativity.

 You don't need scientific research to understand that energy levels, communication skills, memory, creativity, and sleep improve when you can relax.
 You also know that being unable to relax can be exhausting and that leisure activities and sleep do not guarantee a relaxed state of being.